jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 You won't just understand how to write programs after working through this book (and I do **highly** suggest you work through the exercises and projects).

-You'll understand how the computer works more deeply than most beginning (and even intermediate) programmers, and you won't just know how to write a program.
-You'll also know how to analyze it and, whenever possible, how to make it more efficient.
+You'll understand how the computer works more deeply than most beginning (and even intermediate) programmers.
+You'll also know how to analyze your programs and, whenever possible, make them more efficient.

 Also, if you work through this whole book you'll cover about as much as you would learn from an introductory computer science course at a top university.
 You'll work through some pretty advanced programming problems!